Arbeitsdorf concentration camp

-History and the purpose of the camp
+' was a Nazi concentration camp in (today ') from 8 April 1942 until 11 October 1942.

+History

-In 1936, a Czech engineer by the name of Ferdinand Porsche designed a prototype of a car that would be affordable enough for all Germans to buy.
-He then showed his idea to the then dictator of Germany, Adolf Hitler.
-Hitler liked his idea and ordered the manufacture of the car which was known as the KDF-Wagen or later known as the Volkswagen vehicle.
+In 1936, Austrian-born German engineer Ferdinand Porsche designed a car prototype that would be affordable enough for all Germans to buy.
+He then showed his idea to Adolf Hitler who liked his idea and ordered its manufacture.
+The car, known as the ', became the Volkswagen Beetle after World War II.

-With Hitler's approval, Porsche and his business partner Albert Speer set up a factory in Fallersleben, a town 30 mi northeast of the city of Braunschweig, and because of the war, all production from this camp was to be used for military purposes only.
-In 1939 the Nazi looked for inmates to put in the camp.
-In 1942, Porsche and Speer started a project to see how they could use concentration camp inmates for cheaper, and large-scale production of their cars, in order to benefit their industry.
-The prisoners of Arbeitsdorf were skilled workforce used for construction tasks, building a casting plant and other facilities and receiving better captivity conditions in return.
+With Hitler's approval, Porsche and his business partner Albert Speer set up a factory in Fallersleben.
+Because of the war, all production from this factory was to be used for military purposes.
+In 1939 he looked for inmates to work there, and the factory became a prison camp.
+In 1942, Porsche and Speer started a project to see how they could use inmates for cheaper, and large-scale production of their cars.
+The prisoners of became a skilled workforce used for construction tasks, building a casting plant and other facilities, and received better captivity conditions in return.